← Back to ResourcesBreed Guides

 A Shih Tzu emergency kit:

-(3) Phone numbers programmed in: regular vet, Calgary 24-hour emergency clinic (Paramount, VCA Canada West, CARE Centre), Pet Poison Helpline 1-855-764-7661
+(3) Phone numbers saved in your phone: your regular vet, a Calgary 24-hour emergency clinic, and the Pet Poison Helpline at 1-855-764-7661.

-(4) Current photo of your dog with weight noted (Shih Tzu weight matters for medication dosing)
+(4) Current photo of your dog with weight noted (Shih Tzu weight matters for medication dosing).

-(5) Carrier or harness within easy reach
+(5) Carrier or harness within easy reach.

-(6) Pet insurance card or vet financing info (CareCredit, ScratchPay) — brachycephalic surgery, IVDD surgery, and proptosis repair often run $3,000–$10,000+
+(6) Pet insurance details or vet-financing info, since brachycephalic surgery, IVDD surgery, and proptosis repair often run several thousand dollars or more.

 Should I get pet insurance for my Shih Tzu?